dirtyhaostop/interact-screening/README.md

-# interact-screen
+# interact-screening
-With a gived cutoff, screen distance between two defined atom group in a MD simulaion trajectory.
+With a given cutoff, screen distance between two defined atom group in a MD simulaion trajectory.